dgcfung/express-router-jurassic-ice-cream/README.md

     - create a route that displays all instances of the model
     - create a route that displays a instance of the model by id
     - create a route that displays an instance of the model by name

-- Inside `server.js` you will need to:
-    - import both dinosaur and flavor routes
-    - create error handling with `app.use`
+## Testing
-    - create the paths for your routes
+- Turn your server on and make sure your routes are working!

 ## Submission
 Pull requests for both complete and incomplete homework are due by **11PM**